-Please note: These prerequisites only apply to the eight-week Professional Brewers Certificate Program and the 18-week Master Brewers Program.
+Please note: These prerequisites only apply to the 10-week Professional Brewers Certificate Program and the 18-week Master Brewers Program.

 Success on the Institute of Brewing & Distilling Diploma in Brewing Examination (IBD DBE) requires a sound background in biology, microbiology, biochemistry, chemistry, physics, mathematics and engineering topics.
 Though a college degree in one of these areas is preferred, it is not necessary for admission to the program.
 Nevertheless, some relevant college-level work is required in the areas mentioned below for you to have a reasonable chance of passing the IBD DBE.
 The breadth of topics covered in the program and the examination is wide, and few candidates will be adequately prepared in all areas.
 All minimum prerequisites must be completed in advance of applying.
 Incomplete applications will not be considered for admission.
 You should have (a) adequate preparation in mathematics (precalculus) and (b) relevant preparation in at least two other areas listed below.